 The Dot Wall

-An S-shaped structure covered with black canvas and fluorescent polka dots
+An S-shaped structure covered with black canvas and fluorescent polka dots The "Carn-evil"

 Featuring Boo-loon Rides, Face-less Painting, Mis-Fortune Teller, Petting Zoo, Roller Ghoster, Kissing Boo-th, Rotten Candy, and Eyes-Cream